jayoung/pamlWrapper/README.md

 The `runPAML.pl` script will only work on gizmo/rhino.
 Behind the scenes, it uses a singularity image file to run a pipeline of scripts inside a container using the Fred Hutch compute cluster via sbatch.

 Maybe you don't want to use the Fred Hutch computers (gizmo/rhino).
 Maybe you want to use individual scripts and modify them.
 Maybe you want to use Docker.
 See [here](docs/running_in_other_ways.md) for notes on how you might run it in other ways.

+# Example input alignments

+If you want to just test out the code, without using your own input files, you can find some example alignments here - `/fh/fast/malik_h/user/jayoung/paml_screen/pamlWrapper/testData`.

+The alignment files are as follows:

+`ACE2_primates_aln1_NT.fa` - 24 seqs, 2418bp (806 codons).
+Strong positive selection.

+`CENPA_primates_aln2a_NT.fa` - 18 seqs, 423bp (141 codons).
+No evidence for positive selection.
+(I think for CENPA you need to include lemurs to see positive selection in primates)

+`CENPA_primates_aln2a_only5seqs.fa` - 5 seqs, 423bp (141 codons).
+No evidence for positive selection.

+`Mx1_PAML25.fa` - 25 seqs, 1980bp (660 codons).
+Strong positive selection

 # What does runPAML.pl actually do?